 Exposure to Jupyter notebooks and python programming desirable.

 We will do a deep dive into generative AI as a productivity accelerator including hands on with some of the popular LLM frameworks and use cases.
 Approximate schedule is:

 Day 1 - ANNs, Generative AI and foundation model overview, including generative AI cloud service offerings from AWS, Google & Azure

-Day 2 - Hands-on with LLM frameworks including GPT-4, Bard, BLOOM and LLaMA2
+Day 2 - Hands-on with LLM frameworks including GPT-4, PaLM-2, Falcon and LLaMA2

 Day 3 - Vector databases, embeddings, AI agents, fine-tuning, and other LLM ecosystem components and techniques